getsentry/sentry-docs/src/collections/_documentation/integrations/github-enterprise.md

 title: GitHub Enterprise
 sidebar_order: 3
 ---
-Sentry’s new Github Enterprise integration has the following features: commit tracking and issue management..You can now use the data from your commits to Github to help you find and fix bugs faster.
+Sentry’s new Github Enterprise integration has the following features: commit tracking and issue management.
+You can now use the data from your commits to Github to help you find and fix bugs faster.

 ## Configure Github Enterprise